Colusa supes ask for local control of reopening

 “We are proud of the progress that our community has experienced in response to the COVID-19 pandemic and credit the hard work and sacrifice of residents in adhering to local public health protocols, such as wearing facial coverings and maintaining social physical distance and proper hygiene,” it was stated in the letter.

-There were no individuals hospitalized due to coronavirus related symptoms as of Wednesday and 434 people had recovered from the virus.
+One individual has been hospitalized due to coronavirus related symptoms as of Tuesday and 451 people had recovered from the virus.

-On Tuesday, health officials reported that positive cases per 100,000 residents over the past 14 days, with a three day lag, were 66.4, down from 101.8 Aug.
-27. Overall testing positivity over the past seven days, with a seven day lag, was 9.1 percent, up from the 8.2 percent reported Aug.
-27. The average number of positive tests done per day, per 100,000 residents with a seven day lag in data, was reported as 132.8, down from the 146.1 reported last week.
+On Thursday, health officials reported that positive cases per 100,000 residents over the past 14 days, with a three day lag, were 128.4, up from the 66.4 reported Sept.
+1. Overall testing positivity over the past seven days, with a seven day lag, was 6.5 percent, down from the 9.1 percent reported Sept.
+1. The average number of positive tests done per day, per 100,000 residents with a seven day lag in data, was reported as 173.9, up from the 132.8 reported last week.